remix-run/react-router/docs/start/concepts.md

 ---
-title: Main Concepts
+title: Concepts principaux
 order: 5
 ---

-# Main Concepts
+# Concepts principaux

 <docs-warning>This document needs to be updated for 6.4 data APIs</docs-warning>